 For decades, safety training for construction sites has generally been completed in-person and on-site.
 However, the COVID-19 pandemic has changed the way in which many construction processes take place, including the orientation of any new contractors and teams.
 Not only do safety managers have to worry about keeping team members safe, but they also have to mitigate the risks that exposure to illness can have on the success of each construction project.
 For example, a single worker exposed to COVID-19 could cause significant and costly scheduling delays that affect the outcome and potentially even the profitability of the build.
 However, digital onboarding can eliminate many of these headaches.

 What is digital onboarding?

 Digital onboarding transforms the conventional onboarding process that takes place when inviting new contractors to work on a construction site.
 Rather than being performed in-person and on-site, workers are instead required to complete the process at home before showing up to the job site.
 This is completed using a digital platform such as GoContractor.com.
 Safety teams can work with GoContractor’s Customer Success team to upload videos, PowerPoints, and other essential safety and onboarding documents to the online platform.
-Workers and subcontractors are then able to login remotely, and complete all of their assigned tasks, such as uploading their OSHA card for example.
+Workers and subcontractors are then able to login remotely, and complete all of their assigned tasks, such as uploading documents or training cards example.
 When that worker arrives on-site, the Safety Manager will be able to see whether 100% of tasks have been completed and if the worker is cleared to be on-site.

-Digital onboarding standardizes site orientations and helps avoid project delays and risk.
+Digital onboarding establishes a standard process for site orientations while helping project teams avoid delays and risk.
 One of the key benefits is that safety teams can focus their efforts on doing site inspections and actively ensuring that workers are following safety guidelines, rather than spending valuable time completing administrative tasks.